 The result is a creamy broccoli chowder that takes just 30 minutes to make, it's flavorful and light, and is actually quite good for you!

 It's the kind of soup you're going to want to make over and over again this winter.
 I've already made it three times and have loved every bite…or slurp I guess I should say.

 And if you're like me and are dying for something to dip into this creamy chowder, might I recommend either my mini quinoa pizza bites (without the toppings of course), or a few slices of either my quinoa almond flour bread or my high-protein quinoa bread.
 All three would be perfect.

-Now it's time my friend.
-Time for you to whip up a batch of this chowder, grab a warm blanket and cozy up on the couch to binge watch your favorite show on Netflix.
+Now it's the time my friend.
+Time for you to whip up a batch of this chowder, grab a warm blanket and cozy up on the couch to binge-watch your favorite show on Netflix.
 Or is that just me?

 30-Minute Roasted Broccoli Chowder